Welcome to Patty's Antique and Collectible Postcards

 Pick up an old postcard and see where it takes you!

-WE HAVE THOUSANDS OF ANTIQUE, VINTAGE AND REAL PHOTO POSTCARDS AVAILABLE FOR RESEARCHERS AND COLLECTORS!
+WE HAVE THOUSANDS OF ANTIQUE, VINTAGE AND REAL PHOTO POSTCARDS AVAILABLE FOR SALE FOR RESEARCHERS AND COLLECTORS!

-What makes Antique, Vintage and Real Photo Post Cards collectible?
+What makes Antique, Historic, Vintage, and Real Photo Post Cards collectible?

 In 1907, France alone produced 300 million postcards, and over seven billion were sold worldwide.
 Germany was producing a billion a year, England over 600 million, and the United States nearly 800 million.